Got pictures or more information? Please e-mail me.

 - MALINDA JANE COCHRAN.
 She married Columbus Washington Vest.
 Their children were Leonard Haliburton Vest, Ethiel Barah Vest, Sanford Walter Vest, Luther Flemon Vest and Callie Matilda Vest Richmond.
 (The 1900 census states that Malinda was the mother of six children with five still living.)
 For more on Malinda's children, go to Vest/Cochran Page 3 (Columbus and Malinda).

 - MARTHA COCHRAN.
 Born 29 Apr 1860 (Source: Cochran family history) and died 16 Jun 1926 in Summers County.
 Death certificate.
 Martha's obituaries.
 Martha, 19, married Peter Bennett, 20, son of William Bennett and wife Elizabeth Adkins, on 17 Feb 1881 in Summers County.
 Martha and Peter's marriage record.
-(William and Elizabeth Bennett's 1844 marriage record.)
 In 1908 Martha Cochran Bennett married Isaac Sears (Siers) in Summers County.
 Marriage record.
-Isaac Sears death certificate.
-Children of Peter and Martha Bennett:1.
+Isaac died in 1919 in Summers County.
+Death record.
+Children of Peter and Martha Bennett: 1.
 Minta Ella "Minnie" "Minty" Bennett.
 Born 19 Feb 1882, Raleigh County, W.Va.; died 13 Sep 1966, Bellepoint, Summers County.
 Source: death record.
 Minta married Charles E. Yancey.
 Mr. Yancey was born 27 Sep 1878; died in 02 July 1942: death record.
-Mrs. Yancey's obituary.
+Minta's obituary.

 3. Oscar Bennett.